-Child health services in the UK are having to respond rapidly to the challenge of this pandemic, with no precedence or playbook.
-There will be large variation in how services are affected, depending on local incidence rates, location, and the systems they are working in.
+Child health services in the UK had to respond rapidly to the challenge of this pandemic, with no precedence or playbook.
+There is large variation in how services were affected, depending on local incidence rates, location and the systems they were working in.

-There is a lack of data about how services are coping, what types of pressures they are under, and how things are changing over time.
-Information will help services assess their situation and plan next steps.
+There was a lack of data about how services were coping, what types of pressures they were under, and how things are changed over time.
+This information will help services assess their situation and plan next steps.

+In each phase, information about Trusts and Health Boards in the UK was collected on a weekly basis.
 Questions relate to changes in services, staffing capacity and activity due to COVID-19.
-We also ask users to submit examples of innovative practise in their service in response to the pandemic, or any concerns they would like to raise.
+We also asked users to submit examples of innovative practise in their service in response to the pandemic, or any concerns they would like to raise.

-The current full question set can be downloaded at the bottom of this page.
+The full question sets for both phases can be downloaded at the bottom of this page.

-We ask a clinical leader to submit data about the past seven days for their Trust or Health Board every Friday.
-This may be the paediatric clinical lead in the first instance.
-But, other people, including administrative staff, can also submit data, and this can change between weeks if necessary; each person will need to register on to the online data capture platform.
+We asked a clinical leader to submit data about for their Trust or Health Board.
+This is the paediatric clinical lead in the first instance but other colleagues, such as administrative staff, can also submit data and this can change between weeks if necessary.
+Each person needed to register onto the online data capture platform.

 We also developed a user guide to help with registration and data submission.

 The data capture system featured an interactive dashboard where users could see findings.
 If you were an RCPCH member, or had another legitimate interest in the findings (eg you are a researcher or child health professional) you could register to access the dashboard.